thp/urlwatch/docs/source/reporters.rst

 To set up Discord, from your Discord Server settings, select Integration and then create a "New Webhook", give the webhook a name to post under, select a channel, push "Copy Webhook URL" and paste it into the configuration as seen above.

 Embedded content might be easier to read and identify individual reports.
-Subject preceeds the embedded report and is only used when `embed` is true.
+Subject precedes the embedded report and is only used when `embed` is true.

 When `colored` is true reports will be embedded in code section (with diff syntax) to enable colors.